EduardaAlves05/EduardaAlves05/README.md

-## Hi there 👋 Me chamo Eduarda Alves
+## Hi there 👋 my name chamo Eduarda Alves

 <!--
 **EduardaAlves05/EduardaAlves05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.